Gyeongju Historic Areas: Wolseong Belt

-The Tumuli Park Belt
+Tumuli Park Belt

-This belt consists of three groups of royal tombs.
+This area consists of three groups of royal tombs.
 Most of the tumuli are shaped like domes or mounds of earth.
 However, some are shaped like gourds or half-moons.
 Excavated tombs reveal wooden coffins covered with gravel and rich grave goods of gold, glass, and quality ceramics.
 A famous example of a tomb in this park is the Heavenly Horse Tomb which contained a mural painting on birch bark saddle flap of a winged horse.